maskegger/guide/index.md

 Checking numbers can be difficult and tedious.
 Include lots of asserts in your code when writing up your results to reduce errors.
 (See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/4_make_tables_figures.do).

-# Good coding practice
+# Stata coding tips
 -----------

 Use forward slashes for pathnames (**$DROPBOX/project** not **$DROPBOX\project**).
 Backslashes are an escape character in Stata and can cause issues depending on what operating system you are running.
 Using forward slashes ensures cross-platform compatibility.

 Never use hard-coded paths like **C:/Users/jreif/Dropbox/MyProject**.
-All pathnames should reference a global variable defined either in your Stata profile or in your master script, **0_run_all.do**. **I should be able to run your entire analysis from my personal computer without having to edit any of your scripts.**
+All pathnames should reference a global variable defined either in your Stata profile or in your master script, **0_run_all.do**.
+I should be able to run your entire analysis from my personal computer without having to edit any of your scripts.
+(With the exception of maybe having to define a global variable.)

 Include `set varabbrev off` in your Stata profile.
 Most professional Stata programmers I know do this in order to avoid unexpected behaviors such as [this](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).

+When working with very large datasets, install and use Mauricio Caceres' [gtools](https://github.com/mcaceresb/stata-gtools).

 Sometimes an analysis will produce different results each time you run it.
 Here are two common reasons why this happens:
 1. One of your commands requires random numbers and you forgot to use `set seed #`